krasimir/CanIUseRSCs/scripts/templates/repo.md

 ## Contribute

 * Do not edit manually the README.md files.
-There are templates in `./scripts/templates`.
+There are templates in [`./scripts/templates`](./sripts/templates).
 * If you want to update any of the test cases change the files in the `./cases` directory.
 Then run `npm run build`.
 This will distribute them across the apps in the `./apps` directory.
 * Some of the frameworks/libraries need slightly different format of the test cases.
-That's why there are helper functions to prepare the case files in `./scripts/vendors`.
+That's why there are helper for that in `./scripts/vendors`.

+### Edit a test case

+Modify the files in the `./cases` diretory and run `npm run build`.

 ### Add a new test case

 Add a new directory in the `./cases` folder.
 Make sure there is `case.json` and `Page.tsx` file.
-Use some of existing ones as a template.
+Use some of the existing ones as a template.
 Then edit `./app.json` to reflect the support level.

 ### Add a new framework or a library